 So how do software development companies figure out what to charge?

 Here are the most common approaches to pricing an app build.

 In this scenario, the budget, time, and scope of the project are all defined.
 The risk for the client is that there is very little, if any, flexibility to make changes to the scope of the project or extend deadlines for the product release.
 This can prove to be quite a hindrance to a client who wants to remain reactive to market changes and to stakeholders invested in a product.

 We find that the biggest risk, however, falls on the developer.
 Even though a client and developer may agree to a contract with no flexibility in scope, there is still a good chance that the client will introduce new expectations along the build process.
 Therefore, it is common for developers to give a higher quote in an effort to both protect themselves and the project from any unknown factors that may arise.

 Overall, the Fixed Price scenario creates an environment that forces everyone to look out for their own best interests.
 We believe the Fixed Price approach puts you in conflict, rather than in partnership, with your development team.

 In our opinion, this strategy offers the best combination of flexibility and control over a software build.
 In this model, the time and budget are always fixed.
-The benefits to this approach are that the client can have confidence in the dates they have set, which creates a flexible environment for collaboration between both the client and dev team to produce tangible results.
-With this strategy, the client and the dev team can manage their time and budget accordingly, and both parties can be flexible with the project scope.
+The benefits to this approach are that the client can have confidence in the dates they have set, which creates a flexible environment for collaboration between both the client and development team to produce tangible results.
+With this strategy, the client and the team can manage their time and budget accordingly, and both parties can be flexible with the project scope.

-Here at Band of Coders we have developed a few different pricing options to help startups:
+Here at Band of Coders we have developed a few different pricing options to help startups.

 Another good way to get more clarity and assess your potential software development partner is to engage in a our Inception Phase.
 This allows everyone to better understand the true scope of the project and determine the fit between a client and software development firm.